Sold under the brand name Prevacid, among others, it is a drug that inhibits stomach acid production.

 - Iron salts.

 - Aminophylline and theophylline.

-Lanzopral was originally synthesized at Takeda and was given the development name AG 1749.
-It was patented by Takeda in 1984 and the drug was released in 1991.
+Lanzopral was initially synthesized at Takeda and was given the development name AG 1749.
+It was patented by Takeda in 1984, and the drug was released in 1991.

 In the late 1970s, evidence emerged that the newly discovered proton pump (H + / K + ATPase) in the secretory membrane of the parietal cell was the final step in acid secretion.

-As a result of this optimization, the first proton pump inhibitor drug, omeprazole, was launched on the market.
+As a result of this optimization, the first proton pump inhibitor drug, omeprazole, was launched.

-Other proton pump inhibitors such as Lanzopral and pantoprazole would follow in their footsteps, reclaiming their share of a burgeoning market, after their own course of development.
+Other proton pump inhibitors such as Lanzopral and pantoprazole would follow in their footsteps, reclaiming their share of a burgeoning market after their development course.

 Society and culture

-The Lanzopral molecule is patent-free and therefore generic drugs are available under many brand names in many countries; There are patents that cover some formulations effective as of 2015.
+The Lanzopral molecule is patent-free, and therefore generic drugs are available under many brand names in many countries; some patents cover some formulations effective as of 2015.